Ritchie Humphreys: Hartlepool United

 When Humphreys returned to pre-season training for the following season, he was playfully teased over his penalty miss.
 Humphreys took the motto "that anything that doesn't kill you, makes you stronger" and was determined to come back stronger.
 Humphreys started the 2002–03 season with a goal against Carlisle on the opening day of the season.
-Throughout the course of the season, Humphreys would be played prominently as a left winger.
-Humphreys finished the season as an ever-present in the Hartlepool squad, adding 11 goals to his name in the process and helped Hartlepool gain promotion to the Second Division.
+Throughout the season, Humphreys would be played prominently as a left-winger.
+Humphreys finished the season as an ever-present in the Hartlepool squad, adding 11 goals to his name and helping Hartlepool gain promotion to the Second Division.
 His performances won him the Player of the Season award from the supporters.
 During this season it was revealed that Humphreys had been writing a diary, which he published and named it "From Tears to Cheers", in reference to his tears at Cheltenham.

-The following two seasons once again saw Humphreys as an ever-present in the Hartlepool team under new manager Neale Cooper.
+The following two seasons again saw Humphreys as an ever-present in the Hartlepool team under new manager Neale Cooper.
 In the 2003–04 season, Hartlepool once again made the play-offs, only to go out after conceding two last minute goals to Bristol City, a memory which Humphreys described as more painful than Cheltenham.
 Due to the injuries of Michael Barron, Humphreys began regularly captaining the team.

-In the 2004–05 season, Humphreys helped Hartlepool once again make the play-offs.
+In the 2004–05 season, Humphreys helped Hartlepool make the play-offs again.
 During the play-off semi-final against Tranmere, Humphreys had the task of taking a penalty for Hartlepool in sudden death.
 This was the first time Humphreys had taken a penalty since his crucial miss at Cheltenham.
-This time he scored and sent Hartlepool through to the play-off final against his old club Sheffield Wednesday at the Millennium Stadium.
+This time, he scored and sent Hartlepool through to the play-off final against his old club Sheffield Wednesday at the Millennium Stadium.
 This helped to erase the memories of Cheltenham.
 However, Hartlepool lost the play-off final to Sheffield Wednesday.
-Humphreys believes that of all the play-off defeats he has suffered that the controversial loss to Wednesday was the hardest to take.
+Humphreys believes that of all the play-off defeats he has suffered the controversial loss to Wednesday was the hardest to take.
 Before the end of the season Humphreys extended his contract by a further two years.

 The following season, 2005–06, saw Humphreys become the first player to make 200 consecutive league appearances for Hartlepool.
 For this season Humphreys' moved to left back due to Hugh Robertson being injured.
-Unfortunately Hartlepool and Humphreys suffered relegation.
+Unfortunately, Hartlepool and Humphreys suffered relegation.
 Despite this Humphreys was named the Supporters and Players' Player of the Season as well as the North East Football Awards Football League Player of the Season.